West Mugirango Constituency: Wards

 Prior to 2013, West Mugirango Constituency had twelve wards: Kebirigo, Nyamira, Rangenyo, Sironga, part of Bogichora, part of Bonyamatuta, Gesiaga, Keera, Miruka-Nyamaiya, Motagara and Sironga.
 However, ward boundaries and some of the names were revised to five, namely: Bogichora, Bonyamatuta, Bosamaro, Nyamaiya and Township.

 Nyamira South Sub-county

 Nyamira South Sub-county shares common boundaries with West Mugirango Constituency.
-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county is headed by the Deputy County Commissioner under the Ministry of Interior and National Government.